 6.3.4.1.
 The test pieces shall be flat samples measuring 300 x 300 mm, specially made or cut from the flattest part of a windscreen or pane.

 The test piece shall be as defined in paragraph 7.2. in the case that the following toughened glass of vehicles is exposed to the inside of vehicle:

 a) Sunroofs and panoramic sunroofs

 b) The roof of vehicle

-The test piece shall be as defined in paragraph 7.2. in the case that the following toughened glass of vehicles is used in overhead glazing zone
+The test piece shall be as defined in paragraph 7.2. in the case that the following toughened glass of vehicles is used in overhead glazing zone.